openfisca/openfisca-survey-manager/README.md

 ## Environment

-OpenFisca-Survey-Manager runs on Python 3.9.
-More recent versions should work, but are not tested.
+OpenFisca-Survey-Manager runs on Python 3.9+.
+It is tested on 3.9, 3.10 and 3.11.

 ## Usage